Exactly solvable conformal field theories: Correlation functions in loop CFTs

-where $B_P$ is given in Eq. \eqref{bc} and $C^\text{ref}$ in Eq. \eqref{cref}.
+where $B$ is given in Eq. \eqref{bc} and $\check{C}$ in Eq. \eqref{cref}.
+(We use $\check{C}$ rather than the full 3-point structure constant $C=\omega \check{C}$, as the sign factor $\omega$ is invariant under $P\to P+\beta^{-1}$.)
 For any given 4-point function $Z(P)$, this assumption only amounts to an overall choice of normalization.

 Then we further assume that $Z(P)$ is a holomorphic function of $P\in\mathbb{C}$.
 From the point of view of loop models, this is a natural assumption, because $Z(P)$ is the critical limit of polynomials in loop weights.
-From the point of view of the CFT, this is a non-trivial assumption, because the diagonal terms have poles, which must therefore cancel.
+From the point of view of the CFT, this is a nontrivial assumption, because the diagonal terms have poles.
 To begin with, according to Eq. \eqref{resf}, the Virasoro block $\mathcal{F}_P$ has a simple pole at $P=P_{(r,s)}$ with $r,s\in \mathbb{N}^*$, so that